Combined Sewer Overflow (CSO) in Richmond

 Source: ESRI, ArcGIS Online

-The underground retention basin included an aeration system intended to keep solids in suspension until the storage was emptied.
+The Shockoe Retention Basin included an aeration system intended to keep solids in suspension until the storage was emptied.
 By 2008, however, a 10-foot thick layer of sewage had settled on the bottom, similar to the solids that accumulate on the bottom of a septic tank.

-The city had not designed a clean-out option in 1983.
-It had to spend over $12 million to build a ramp down to one wall of the Shockoe Retention Basin, cut a hole in the wall, and use backhoes to remove the solidified sewage.2
+The city had not designed a clean-out option when it built the retention basin in 1983.
+Richmond had to spend over $12 million to build a ramp down to one wall of the Shockoe Retention Basin, cut a hole in the wall, and use backhoes to remove the solidified sewage.2

 rainfall required for discharge from 29 different overflow outfalls in Richmond (before construction of the Hampton McCloy Tunnel)